idrisaquil/Binary-Image-Classification-Dogs-vs-Cats-CNN-VGG-16/README.md

    Jeremy Elson, John R. Douceur, Jon Howell, Jared Saul, Asirra: A CAPTCHA that Exploits Interest-Aligned Manual Image Categorization, in Proceedings of 14th ACM Conference on Computer and Communications Security (CCS), Association for Computing Machinery, Inc., Oct.
 2007.

- - Thanks also to the LearningFuze and the open source community for continuous support and helpful discussions.
+ - Additional thanks to LearningFuze and the open source community for continuous support and helpful discussions.